jiayangdong11/Jiayang_BlueStampPortfolio/index.md

 - What needs to be completed before your final milestone

-For my second milestone, I built a remote control for my hexapod and I designed a 3-D printed battery case to allow the hexapod to carry its battery while moving.
+For my second milestone, I used provided Arduino and Processing app to allow the hexapod to move.
+I also built a remote control for my hexapod and I designed a 3-D printed battery case to allow the hexapod to carry its battery while moving.

+## Programming the robot
+Premade code was provided by the company that created the hexabot kit in the form of Processing App and Arduino code files.
+An option to completely code the robot from scratch was avaiable, but I did not choose to take it.
+However, the premade code still provided some degree of customization and flexibility.
+I was able to adjust the robot's movement speed, walking gait (see "How it works" section below), and the radio frequency of communications between the robot and the remote, which I changed to prevent my hexapod from receiving singals from other studennt's controllers.

 ## Designing the Battery Case
 Before creating the CAD for the battery case,  I created a model of the hexapod's chassis to ensure that the battery holder I designed later would fit correctly onto the hexapod.
 During the modeling of the hexapod's chassis, I also decided on the points of attatchent for the battery case, choosing them to be as far apart as possible to ensure stability.